lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 But because these operations are a bit more complex and this post is already far longer than I originally planned, we will look at that in a future post.

-## Positions, elevations and other additional information
+## Positions, Elevations and other Additional Information

 However, there is one part we have to still talk about.
 Everything we have talked about so far is purely concerned with the topology -- which vertices/faces are connected to each other -- and doesn't care about how it is actually laid out in space.
 That is, if it can be laid out without intersecting itself, it doesn't matter if our basic shape is a sphere, cube, plane or tesseract{% note which is quite neat, I think, and allows us a lot of flexibility in the future.%}.